Home · Blog · Economics & Policy · · Updated Dec 20, 2025 · 8 min read

 What Is SORA?

 SORA is a blockchain-based economic system designed to function as a supranational monetary order—an alternative to centralized financial systems dominated by state-run central banks.
-Its current infrastructure is powered by Substrate, but the upcoming SORA v3 will transition to a next-generation architecture based on Hyperledger Iroha, offering improved modularity, governance, and enterprise-grade stability.
+Its current infrastructure (SORA v2) is powered by Substrate.
+The upcoming SORA v3 is transitioning to Hyperledger Iroha—with the Fujiwara testnet running on Iroha 2, and SORA Nexus targeting Iroha 3 for enhanced modularity, governance, and enterprise-grade stability.

 - XOR, its native token, whose supply is elastic and dynamically adjusted through a Token Bonding Curve that ensures algorithmic price discovery and liquidity.